ashuttl/MADE-website/membership.md

 - Good feelings and support for a good cause

 <div class="callout" markdown="1">
-We don't want the cost of membership to ==prevent anyone from joining==.
+==We don’t want the cost of membership to prevent anyone from joining.==

 [Students or educators can join free](https://made.memberful.com/checkout?plan=109068&coupon=Education) with coupon code "Education".

 Need a different accommodation?
 [Contact our volunteer board](mailto:board@maineaddesign.com) and we'll get right in touch.
 </div>